jamescherti/minimal-emacs.d/README.md

 ;; Vim emulation
 (use-package evil
-  :init
-  ;; It has to be defined before evil
-  (setq evil-want-integration t)
-  (setq evil-want-keybinding nil)

   :custom
   ;; Make :s in visual mode operate only on the actual visual selection ;; (character or block), instead of the full lines covered by the selection